biciplis/Taskbar-Music-Player/README.md

 - Move it left/right: hold the title and drag.
 While dragging a plain box is shown; on release it melts back into the taskbar.
+- The speaker button (right of forward) switches the DEFAULT audio output to the next active device, cycling through them (speakers, headphones...); the new device's name flashes in the title for a moment.
+Communication apps' device stays untouched, like the Windows quick-settings switch.
 - Mouse wheel over the bar: adjusts the volume ONLY for MEDIA apps that are actively playing right now (players and browsers, plus the app shown in the title) - voice/chat apps like Discord, and